aquasecurity/tracee/docs/index.md

 Tracee is composed of the following sub-projects, which are hosted in the aquasecurity/tracee repository:

-- [Tracee-eBPF](https://github.com/aquasecurity/tracee/tree/{{ git.tag }}/tracee-ebpf) - Linux Tracing and Forensics using eBPF
+- [Tracee-eBPF] - Linux Tracing and Forensics using eBPF
-- [Tracee-Rules](https://github.com/aquasecurity/tracee/tree/{{ git.tag }}/tracee-rules) - Runtime Security Detection Engine
+- [Tracee-Rules] - Runtime Security Detection Engine

 ---

 Tracee is an [Aqua Security] open source project.
 Learn about our open source work and portfolio [Here].
 Join the community, and talk to us about any matter in [GitHub Discussion] or [Slack].

+[Tracee-eBPF]: https://github.com/aquasecurity/tracee/tree/{{ git.tag }}/cmd/tracee-ebpf
+[Tracee-Rules]: https://github.com/aquasecurity/tracee/tree/{{ git.tag }}/cmd/tracee-rules

 [Aqua Security]: https://aquasec.com
 [GitHub Discussion]: https://github.com/aquasecurity/tracee/discussions